Learn how to correct these top six pistol shooting errors both new and, sometimes, experienced shooters commit in our insightful guide!

 Error 3: Pistol Shooting Stance

-Learn how to become a better shot with a pistol using these pistol shooting tips from this NSSF video:
+Learn how to get a better shot with a pistol using these pistol shooting tips from this NSSF video:

 If you’ve tried the techniques and have questions, please post them below—with pictures if you like.
 I’ll try and remotely address what I can see, based on the information you provide.